Rikijaz/Doodle-Scheduling/README.md

 [Live demo](https://rikijaz.github.io/Doodle-Scheduling/ "Doodle Scheduling")

+## Testing

+1. Go to the appropriate directory.

+`cd doodle_scheduling`

+2. Set test script permission.

+`chmod +x tests.sh`

+3. Run test script.
+The script will install necessary dependencies and run all test files.

+`bash ./tests.sh`

+The test files can be located in **doodle_scheduling/src/components**.

 ## Contributing

 All development occurs on the branch **dev**.
 Therefore, to contribute to this project you must create a branch that branches off of the **dev** branch.